 Indian Shares Seen Flat To Higher At Open

-(RTTNews) - Indian shares are seen opening flat to slightly higher on Wednesday, tracking mixed cues from global markets.
+(RTTNews) - Indian shares are seen opening flat to slightly higher on Thursday after the United States made significant revisions to its factsheet regarding the recently announced trade deal with India.

-Stock-specific action could be seen as the Q3 earnings season enters its final leg.
-Export-oriented stocks and metal companies are likely to remain in the spotlight following the recent interim trade deal with the United States.
+The updated document omitted any mention of pulses, removed text related to India's digital services tax and modified the language surrounding India's commitment to purchasing $500 billion worth of American goods, underlining the position stated by the govt during its media interactions.

-Benchmark indexes Sensex and Nifty rose around 0.3 percent each on Tuesday to extend gains for a third day running after the White House issued a fact sheet highlighting key terms of the interim trade agreement.
+Benchmark indexes Sensex and Nifty ended narrowly mixed on Wednesday as traders booked profits after three days of gains on optimism surrounding the interim trade agreement with the United States.

-Rather than a finalized pact, the document describes a set of commitments and steps that the U.S. and Indian governments say they will begin implementing in the coming weeks.

-The rupee reversed initial losses to settle higher by 9 paise at 90.57 against the U.S. dollar.
+The rupee fell by 14 paise to close at 90.70 against the greenback on dollar demand from importers and rising crude oil prices amid geopolitical tensions.

-Foreign institutional investors bought shares worth Rs 69 crore on a net basis Tuesday, while domestic institutional investors pumped in Rs 1,174 crore, according to provisional exchange data.
+Foreign institutional investors net bought shares to the extent of Rs 944 crore on Wednesday while domestic institutional investors offloaded shares worth Rs 125 crore, according to provisional exchange data.

-Asian markets were mixed this morning, with Japan closed for a holiday.
-The dollar weakened, gold traded up half a percent above $5,050 an ounce and Treasury futures held their gains as unexpectedly weak December U.S. retail sales data prompted traders to price in a further two rate cuts of 25 basis points from the Federal Reserve this year.

-Oil edged higher as traders assessed the risks of supply disruptions in the Middle East ahead of a meeting between Israeli Prime Minister Benjamin Netanyahu and US President Donald Trump.
+Asian markets extended recent gains ahead of the U.S. inflation report due on Friday.
+U.S. Treasuries extending their losses, with the yield on the 10-year bond rising to 4.18 percent, as January's jobs data bolstered expectations that the Federal Reserve will hold interest rates steady for longer than previously anticipated.

+Gold traded slightly lower as the dollar rose despite a resurgent yen and steadily rising yuan.
+The Japanese yen touched a two-week high amid easing fiscal concerns.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!